-Q: Why choose an MBA at Belmont?
+Q: Why choose a graduate business degree at Belmont?

 Unlike many Universities, Belmont allows students to choose between two different MBA programs in order to best accommodate their needs.
 The Accelerated Program (AMBA) is designed for talented individuals with little or no full-time business work experience and who want to either reposition themselves for a career in business or accelerate the rate of advancement in their chosen field of business.
 The AMBA is designed so that an individual, who has the necessary prerequisite preparation, can complete the program in twelve months.
 Students are admitted to and may begin their program in the fall semester.
 The Professional Program (PMBA) is a challenging, flexible program designed for experienced and working professionals.
 The program combines relevant coursework with practical experience and is designed to meet the contemporary needs of business.
 Students are admitted to and may begin their program at any one of three times during the year (fall, spring, or summer).
 The newest MBA - Healthcare MBA (HCMBA) was created by and for healthcare industry professionals.
 Applicants may apply for fall, spring, or summer admission; however, a week - long, daytime course is scheduled during August with the co-hort program officially beginning in the fall.